Meursault0110/main-web/src/content/mydocs/01-astro-sphere-file-structure/index.md

-├── src/ // Everything that will be built for the website │   ├── components/ // All astro and SolidJs components │   ├── content/ // Contains all static markdown to be compiled │   │   |  blog/ // Contains all blog post markdown
-│   │   |  projects/ // Contains all projects markdown
+├── src/ // Everything that will be built for the website │   ├── components/ // All astro and SolidJs components │   ├── content/ // Contains all static markdown to be compiled │   │   |  mydocs/ // Contains all mydocs post markdown │   │   |  projects/ // Contains all projects markdown
 │   │   |  work/ // Contains all work page markdown
 │   │   |  legal/ // Contains all legal docs markdown